allebone/help.omni.af.mil/docs/PEX/Training.md

 * All other roles will be able to see banners throughout PEX in those areas where ARMS Training Events are displayed.

+!!!
+CAUTION
-CAUTION: The Bypass feature is a back-up for the selected squadron when ARMS is down.
-It al ows users to overwrite Currency training event dates until ARMS is back online.
+    The Bypass feature is a back-up for the selected squadron when ARMS is down.
+It all ows users to overwrite Currency training event dates until ARMS is back online.
 Users must have source documents for overwriting dates.
 Bypass is turned off when an ARMS import is done and/or a user turns it off.
 ARMS is the true source for all training information; PEX is not a replacement system.

 * Set the ARMS Bypass to On.

     1. Go to Training > Continuation > Setup > ARMS Tasks > Squadron.

     2. The ARMS Bypass control and status indicator is located at top right.

     3. Click On, and the ARMS Bypass dialog opens.

 * Set bypass frequency days for individual training tasks.

     1. Select the Bypass ARMS radio button.

-217

-Training

     2. Click Save, the dialog closes, and you are returned to the ARMS Tasks page.

     3. Go to the new Bypass Frequency Number in Days column.

     4. For each task, set the number of days desired.

-* Set bypass frequency days for al training tasks.
+* Set bypass frequency days for all training tasks.

     1. Select the Bypass and set Frequency Number in Days for all assigned Currency Tasks radio button.

     2. Set Frequency Number in Days as desired.

     3. Click Save, the dialog closes, and you are returned to the ARMS Tasks page.

     4. Go to the new Bypass Frequency Number in Days column.

-5. For al tasks, note the number of days set as entered in the previous step.
+    5. For all tasks, note the number of days set as entered in the previous step.

 * Set the ARMS Bypass to Off.

     1. Go to Training > Continuation > Setup > ARMS Tasks > Squadron.

     2. The ARMS Bypass control and status indicator is located at top right.

     3. Click Off.

     4. Stil on the ARMS Tasks page, go to the new Bypass Frequency Number in Days column.

     5. Note that the number of days previously set remains.
 On the next ARMS import, these wil reset to the data in ARMS.

 Bypass indicators.
 With the Bypass set to On: